warren-bank/fork-Xanado/README.md

-# Multiplayer word grid game server and interface
+# Multiplayer word grid game Server and Web Interface

-Host your own server to play crossword games according to most of the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, or Lexulous.
+Host your own web server to play crossword games according to most of the rules of SCRABBLE®, Super SCRABBLE®, Words with Friends, or Lexulous.
 Or invent your own!
 Has tile sets for English, French, German, Dutch, Czech, Estonian, and Hungarian, and has dictionaries in English, French, and German, and it's easy to add more.
 <p style="text-align:center;">
 	<img src="/images/splash.png" width="265" height="300" alt="Board" />